yolomep/URPSS-v1.2.0/README.md

 I was considering archiving this, but I thought I might make more updates idk.

+I'm the author, even though the code is kind of ugly.
+It's more for me to see older version, as this is the newest working version of the game
+As of 9/6/2020, the newest version is 1.4.0 but it doesn't really work Please give me credit for making this.
+Check out credit page for more (still WIP)

 Game.java is a test run, don't run it.
+It shouldn't run anyways.
+I'm pretty sure it could compile though.

 Graph of code:
 -